-SEK's Moody's adjusted cost-to-income ratio was 35.1% for the first half of 2021, up from 29.9% for the full year of 2020.
-Operating expenses increased to SEK326 million for the first half of 2021, compared to SEK301 million for the same period one year earlier, mainly related to increased costs for regulatory compliance.
+Moody's adjusted cost-to-income ratio jumped to 51% for the first half of 2022 primarily because of the Swedish risk tax, compared to 35% in the year-earlier period.
+The recently introduced risk tax is accounted for in 'taxes other than income taxes' in Moody's accounts, which is included in operating expenses, thus affecting Moody's calculated cost-to-income ratio.
+Operating expenses increased to SEK335 million for the first half of 2022, compared to SEK326 million for the same period one year earlier, mainly related to increased staff- and depreciation costs.